Ned Kelly: Controversy over political legacy

-An 1879 political cartoon titled "Our Rulers", published in Melbourne Punch, depicts Kelly, Premier Graham Berry, and a personification of The Age dancing around the flag of communism.
+"Our Rulers" (1879), a satirical cartoon from Melbourne Punch, shows Kelly, Premier Graham Berry, and a personification of The Age dancing around a flag labelled 'communism'.
+Scholar Lyn Innes writes that it aligns Kelly with radical reformers challenging Victoria's squattocracy.

-In Bandits (1969), Eric Hobsbawm argues that Kelly was a social bandit, a type of peasant outlaw and symbol of social rebellion with significant community support.
-Expanding on this thesis, McQuilton argues that the Kelly outbreak should be seen in the context of increased poverty in north-eastern Victoria in the 1870s and a conflict over land between selectors (mostly small-scale farmers) and squatters (mostly wealthier pastoralists with more political influence).
-Jones, Molony, McQuilton and others argue that Kelly was a political rebel with considerable support among local selectors.
-Jones claims that Kelly intended to derail the train at Glenrowan to incite a rebellion of disaffected selectors and declare a "Republic of North-eastern Victoria".
-For Jones, a republic is foreshadowed in the Jerilderie Letter and Kelly's references to north-eastern Victoria as "our country", where politicians should not interfere.
+In Bandits (1969), Eric Hobsbawm associates Kelly with the mythology of the social bandit, a type of peasant outlaw and symbol of social rebellion with significant community support.
+Expanding on this thesis, McQuilton links the Kelly outbreak to increased poverty in north-eastern Victoria in the 1870s and a conflict over land between selectors (mostly small-scale farmers) and squatters (mostly wealthier pastoralists with greater political influence).
+McQuilton, Jones and others argue that Kelly was a political rebel with considerable support among local selectors.
+Through what he terms the "Glenrowan campaign", Jones writes that Kelly aimed to incite a rebellion of disaffected selectors and declare a "Republic of North-eastern Victoria".
+For Jones, a republic is foreshadowed in the Jerilderie Letter and Kelly's references to the north-east as "our country", where politicians should not interfere.

 Morrissey argues that McQuilton and Jones have overstated both the economic distress and the level of support for Kelly among selectors.
-As for the alleged republican declaration or plan for a political rebellion, Dawson writes that no such document or intention appears in any records, interviews, memoirs or accounts from those connected to the gang or early historians.
+As for the alleged republican declaration or plan for a political rebellion, Dawson found no supporting documentary evidence, concluding that it grew out of early 20th-century mythmaking.
+Robertson characterises the Glenrowan plot as an act of criminal terrorism.
 According to Mark McKenna, Kelly's rhetoric in the Jerilderie Letter "may fit the mould of the stereotypical Republican hero", but it remains "simplistic" and "shallow".
-While Kelly often complained of oppression by the police and squatters, rejected the legitimacy of the Victorian government and British monarchy, and evoked Irish nationalist grievances against what he called "the tyrannism of the English yoke", his response manifested as a violent reckoning rather than a clear political program.
-"It is true that in the Jerilderie Letter Kelly is envisaging a new order of things in his part of the world", writes Morrissey.
-"Whether it should be called a republic is debateable".

-Seal states that in the Jerilderie Letter, Kelly advocates "a rebalancing of the social and economic system of the region": squatter profits will be redistributed to the poor, who, in turn, will form a community guard, rendering the police unnecessary.
-Morrissey, however, sees the social justice element of the letter as a traditional call for the rich to help the poor, and argues that Kelly's vision for society is driven by personal vengeance and a desire to consolidate his power through violence and terror.
+While Kelly evoked Irish nationalist grievances and promoted violent resistance to English rule in the colonies, Morrissey notes that he did not outline a formal political programme, only a broad vision of local autonomy and social justice.
+Seal interprets this as "a rebalancing of the social and economic system of the region": squatter profits would be redistributed to the poor, who, in turn, would form a community guard, rendering the police unnecessary.
+Morrissey concludes that Kelly was chiefly motivated by personal vengeance and a desire to consolidate power through violence, and that although he envisaged "a new order in his part of the world", calling it a republic is debatable.

-Communist activist Ted Hill states that in the decades after Kelly's execution, his legacy became linked with a "democratic rebellious spirit" that influenced both the working class and leftist intellectuals.
-More recently, some far-right groups have co-opted Kelly's image to promote their version of a "white Australia".
-Kelly has often been characterised by the press as a terrorist, particularly in his day and during the war on terror.
+Kelly has sometimes been portrayed as a Fenian martyr, though he had no known ties to the movement.
+Communist activist Ted Hill states that in the decades after Kelly's execution, he came to embody a "democratic rebellious spirit" for sections of Australia's working class and left-wing intelligentsia.
+Historian Audrey Oldfield notes that, within these circles, Kelly was also cast as an heir to the Eureka rebels, forming a hybrid symbol of Australian anti-authoritarianism.
+More recently, some far-right groups have appropriated Kelly as a symbol of the historical "White Australia" ideology.